redhat-developer/openshift-web-console-customizations/competition/README.md

 Submissions for the OpenShift Web Console Competition.

+## Guidelines

+Refer to [this document](GUIDELINES.md) for the full set of guidelines related to the OpenShift Web Console Competition.

 ## Adding your content

 Use the following steps to add your content to the repository to go alongside your submission